stormalf/porth/README.md

 1.0.6 adding comment types // # ; (Episode 4) and refactoring files into separate folders

 1.0.7 adding compilation with gcc and libc (printf) or without gcc (using ld and sycall) new parameter -l for that

+1.0.8 fixing a bug about xref_program assigned before reference and adding -r parameter to run automatically after a successful compilation